 Click Here » to find other passport acceptance facilities.

-Routine applications are currently being processed as they are received, and the current modified processing time for routine applications is 10 to 13 weeks.
-Expedited applications are now being accepted at this time with a modified processing time of 7 to 9 weeks.
+Routine applications are currently being processed as they are received, and the current processing time for routine applications is 6 to 8 weeks.
+Expedited applications are accepted with a processing time of 2 to 3 weeks.
 Processing times do not include postal mail, which can add 2-3 weeks.
 Updated information about the application process can be found at www.travel.state.gov.